alexandrevribeiro/express-app-runner/README.md

 // Making the content of the 'public' directory available for the app.
 // It may be useful to make JS and CSS files available to the app,
-// even though most of the time you'll be probably using a bundler like Webpack. runner.addStaticDir('./public');
+// although most of the time you will probably be using a bundler like Webpack. runner.addStaticDir('./public');

 // Runs the app